-One of the most-studied palaeoclimate signal carrier vessels within deep-sea sediment cores is the 35 carbonate shells of planktonic foraminifera (microscopic, single-celled organisms), which can record the conditions of the ambient water that the foraminifera lived in.
-These organisms have a lifespan of ~ 1 month, after which their shells sink to, and are deposited on, the sea-floor.
-Their short lifespan means that foraminifera microfossil populations retrieved from deep-sea sediment archives can, in principle, reflect past monthly SST dynamics, which is key for reconstructing decadal scale climate 40 processes, such as El Niño Southern Oscillation (ENSO).
+One of the most studied palaeoclimate signal carrier vessels within deep-sea sediment cores is the carbonate shells of planktonic foraminifera (microscopic, single-celled organisms), which can record the conditions of the ambient water that the foraminifera lived in.
+These organisms have a lifespan of $\sim 1$ month, after which their shells sink to, and are deposited on, the seafloor.
+Their short lifespan means that foraminifera microfossil populations retrieved from deep-sea sediment archives can, in principle, reflect past monthly sea surface temperature (SST) dynamics, which is key for reconstructing decadal scale climate processes, such as El Niño-Southern Oscillation (ENSO).
 However, the technical limits associated with isotope ratio mass spectrometry analysis of foraminifera has traditionally required that many tens of single foraminifera shells are combined to produce a viable measurement, thus averaging out any monthly SST signal.
-Advances in mass spectrometry have allowed for the analysis of single 45 foraminifera shells sizes typically found in planktonic populations (Oba and Uomonoto, 1989; Spero and Williams, 1990), which has encouraged researchers to carry out a method commonly referred to as individual foraminifera analysis (IFA) to reconstruct SST variability associated with, e.g., ENSO (Koutavas et al., 2006; Leduc et al., 2009).
+Advances in mass spectrometry have allowed the analysis of single foraminifera shells sizes typically found in planktonic populations (Oba and Uomonoto, 1989; Spero and Williams, 1990), which has encouraged researchers to carry out a method commonly referred to as individual foraminifera analysis (IFA) to reconstruct SST variability associated with, e.g. ENSO (Koutavas et al., 2006; Leduc et al., 2009).
 This method can, in principle, allow for the extraction of a range of monthly SST values from a given interval of a deep-sea sediment archive (i.e. 1 cm discrete depths from a given sediment core).
-Using the IFA method, a number of foraminifera are sub-sampled 50 from a discrete-depth's foraminifera population, after which some form of SST proxy method is applied to each foraminifera's carbonate shell to infer individual SST values.
-Subsequently, an SST distribution can be inferred, and used to indicate past SST variability.
+Using the IFA method, a number of foraminifera are subsampled from a discrete-depth foraminifera population, after which some form of SST proxy method is applied to each foraminifera's carbonate shell to infer individual SST values.
+Subsequently, an SST distribution can be inferred and used to indicate past SST variability.

-The IFA method depends upon a major assumption, namely that the SST distribution generated from the sub-sampled foraminifera is a faithful representation of the true distribution of monthly water SST values for a given time interval (i.e. a decadal/centennial/millennial period).
-However, the ability of discrete-depth IFA to accurately reproduce a time period's true water SST distribution can be clouded by a number of environmental, biological and logistical issues, which can occur in the water domain (pre-deposition), sediment archive domain (post-deposition) and laboratory domain (post-retrieval).
+The IFA method depends on a major assumption, namely that the SST distribution generated from the subsampled foraminifera is a faithful representation of the true distribution of monthly water SST values for a given time interval (i.e. a decadal/centennial/millennial period).
+However, the ability of discrete-depth IFA to accurately reproduce a time period's true water SST distribution can be clouded by a number of environmental, biological and logistical issues, which can occur in the water domain (predeposition), sediment archive domain (postdeposition) and laboratory domain (postretrieval).

-60 1.2 Challenges in the water domain
+1.2 Challenges in the water domain

-Regarding issues in the water domain, it is possible that a foraminifera species may not continually inhabit a single surface water location or water depth, thus giving a non-continuous record of SST, which can have consequences for, e.g., ENSO reconstructions (Metcalfe et al., 2020; Roche et al., 2018).
+Regarding issues in the water domain, it is possible that a foraminifera species may not continually inhabit a single surface water location or water depth, thus giving a noncontinuous record of SST, which can have consequences for, e.g. ENSO reconstructions (Roche et al., 2018; Metcalfe et al., 2020).
 Secondly, a species' abundance through time is not constant and can be influenced by SST itself, which may bias IFA-derived SST distribution reconstructions, which is especially relevant in the case of ENSO, which itself influences SST.
-Similarly, long-term absolute shifts in the overall range of SST (e.g. from a glacial to an interglacial world) may cause the water's SST range to shift from one that partially overlaps with a species' preferred temperature range to one that fully overlaps with a species' preferred terms, this could lead to an IFA-derived artefactual shift from a relatively narrow apparent SST distribution to a relatively wider apparent SST distribution, with potential for incorrect interpretation regarding glacial-interglacial SST dynamics.
+Similarly, long-term absolute shifts in the overall range of SST (e.g. from a glacial to an interglacial world) may cause the water's SST range to shift from one that partially overlaps with a species' preferred temperature range to one that fully overlaps with a species' preferred temperature range.
+In practical terms, this could lead to an IFAderived artefactual shift from a relatively narrow apparent SST distribution to a relatively wider apparent SST distribution, with potential for incorrect interpretation regarding glacial-interglacial SST dynamics.